oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 *  include any other information required by the authorization server (e.g., application name, website, description, logo image, the acceptance of legal terms).

+Dynamic Client Registration ({{RFC7591}}) defines a common general data model for clients that may be used even with manual client registration.

 ## Client Types {#client-types}